-This is collection of 3-Dimensional fetal images, of normal face as well as other normal parts.
+This is a collection of 3D and 4D (3-Dimensional) fetal images, of normal face as well as other normal parts.

 This 3D ultrasound image of a fetus shows the nose, lips and shut eyes in profile.
 In fact the excellent resolution of the 3D fetal face images actually show the eyebrow and look carefully- even the eyelashes.